 I’m currently towing a travel trailer for my RVing fun, but I’m really looking into getting my first motorhome.
-Consequently, I’m heavily researching the differences between Class A and Class C RVs.
+Consequently, I’m heavily researching the differences between a Class A and a Class C RV.

 Just to be crystal clear, I’m NOT AT ALL suggesting that Class C RVs are better than Class A RVs.
 Obviously, it depends on your specific needs.
 The point of this post isn’t to say which is better, but merely to recognize some reasons that people may want to choose a Class C instead of a Class A–IF those reasons better fit your needs.
 There are also very compelling reasons to choose a Class A, which we’ve written about before (And I included 23 reasons to choose the Class A in that article).

 Purchasing a Class C RV is a significant investment that requires a lot of time and research.
 One way we recommend doing your due diligence is trying one before you make a purchase.
 RVShare is a great way to try a Class C RV for your next camping trip.
 Check out your local rental inventory by clicking here.
 If you’re reading this article and aren’t quite sure what a Class C is, you can read this article I wrote that explains just what it is, along with more of its advantages.

 Class C Gas/Brake Pedal Location

 On a Class A, the gas and brake pedals are skewed over to the right hand side, which can be really annoying for the first 5 or 6 times you drive one.
 The first time I drove a Class A, I had to keep looking down to make sure my foot was on the right pedal, and I had to once look down to find the brake!
 This is because the steering column runs between the driver’s legs.

 On a Class C, the pedals are where you expect them to be.